1st Battalion, 5th Marines

 Global War on Terror

 The battalion deployed to Kuwait in 2003 to become part of the invasion force that ousted Saddam Hussein.
-The Marines of 1/5 were the first to enter the country beginning combat operations the day prior to the war beginning.
-The battalion continued north in the coming weeks before ultimately participating in the battle for Baghdad.
-They returned again to Iraq as part of Operation Iraqi Freedom in early 2004 for security and stabilization operations in Al Anbar Province.
-In March 2004, the battalion, this time attached to the 1st Marine Regiment along with several other units, participated in Operation Vigilant Resolve in the restive city of Fallujah.
-They were deployed a third time in support of Operation Iraqi Freedom, one of only two Marine Corps infantry battalions to do so at the time, in the city of Ar Ramadi, capital of Al Anbar Province between March and October 2005.
+The Marines of 1/5 were the first to enter Iraq, crossing the border and commencing combat operations the day prior to the main invasion force.
+The battalion continued north with the 1st Marine Division before ultimately participating in the climactic battle for Baghdad.
+The unit would again deploy to Iraq two more times in the next two years, taking part in Operation Vigilant Resolve in the restive city of Fallujah in 2004 and conducting security operations throughout Ar Ramadi in 2005.

 5th Marines Equal Opportunity Advisor